Islamic architecture: Chinese

+As in other regions, Chinese Islamic architecture reflects local architecture in its style.
+Some Chinese mosques, especially in eastern China, resemble traditional Chinese temples, with flared Buddhist-style roofs and minarets resembling pagodas.
+In western China, mosques resemble those of the Middle East, with slender minarets, arches, and domed roofs.
+In northwest China, the Chinese Hui built their mosques in a combination of eastern and western styles.
+The mosques are set in walled courtyards entered through archways and they feature flared roofs, miniature domes, and minarets.

 The first Chinese mosque was established in the seventh century during the Tang dynasty in Xi'an.
 The Great Mosque of Xi'an, whose current buildings date from the Ming dynasty, does not replicate many of the features often associated with traditional mosques.
 Instead, it follows traditional Chinese architecture.
-Some Chinese mosques in parts of western China were more likely to incorporate minarets and domes while eastern Chinese mosques were more likely to look like pagodas.

-As in other regions, Chinese Islamic architecture reflects the local architecture in its style; some Chinese mosques resemble temples.
-In western China, mosques resemble those of the Arab World, with tall, slender minarets, curvy arches and dome shaped roofs.
-In northwest China where the Chinese Hui have built their mosques, there is a combination of eastern and western styles.
-The mosques have flared Buddhist style roofs set in walled courtyards entered through archways with miniature domes and minarets.

 Volga Tatar

 Tatar architecture has evolved through the periods of the Golden Horde, the Tatar khanates and under the rule of the Russian Empire.
 Many traditional Tatar mosques built by the Volga Tatars have a gabled roof and a minaret placed in the center of the mosque, above the roof, rather than at the side or corner of the building.
 Examples of such mosques survive from the 18th and 19th centuries and were restored in modern times.
 This style is also found among the wooden mosques of the Lithuanian Tatars, whose mosque architecture was influenced by the Kazan (Volga) Tatars.
 Another type of mosque, with a domed roof and a minaret standing above the entrance, appeared in the mid-19th century.